 3. Mountain Bike at Carvins Cove

 The second largest municipal park in the United States, Carvins Cove has plenty to offer - over 60 miles of scenic multi-use trails, including 50 miles of singletrack for epic mountain biking.
 Load up your bike and get ready to pedal your way through a Blue Ridge Day at the Cove.
-It's a big part of why we're the Mountain Biking Capital of the East!
+It's a big part of why we're the U.S. East Coast Mountain Biking Capital!

 4. Check out the Upper James River Water Trail